joonasrooben/NLP-text2emoji/README.md

 ### Objective
 The plan is to create a NLP model that is capable to assign/predict emojis to given caption/tweet/text.
 To illustrate the idea, let's think of a typical predictive keyboard that suggest us the next words.
 This is very similar to our goal, the model will predict an emoji corresponding to the inserted text.
-The model itself will most probably be RNN or CNN.
 The idea is partly based on the article [Multimodal Emoji Prediction](https://arxiv.org/pdf/1803.02392.pdf) by Francesco Barbieri et al.

 For researching the topic and writing a related work we have chosen the following papers(the initials following the papers imply the one who worked it through):
 * [Multimodal Emoji Prediction](https://arxiv.org/pdf/1803.02392.pdf) --JJ